-Then you’d expect to actually find Canadian pizza in Canada, most likely in the foodie heavens of Vancouver, Toronto, or Montreal.
-You’d never guess that in the heart of Berlin, a little place known as Ron Telesky Canadian Pizza would exist.
+Then you’d expect to find Canadian pizza … in Canada, most likely in the foodie heavens of Vancouver, Toronto, or Montreal.
+You’d never guess that a little place known as Ron Telesky Canadian Pizza would exist in the heart of Berlin.

 Celebrating Canada Day In Berlin At Ron Telesky Canadian Pizza

-I’m a bit embarrassed to say that I learned about this place from two Germans, a couple from Munich.
-They told me the place was filled with kitsch Canadian memorabilia and that there was even a pizza topped with maple syrup.
+I’m a bit embarrassed that I learned about this place from two Germans, a couple from Munich.
+They told me the place was filled with kitsch Canadian memorabilia and even a pizza topped with maple syrup.
 How is it possible that such a place exists?
-And how is it possible that the place is owned and operated by a German and not a Canadian trying to bring a bit of home to Berlin?
+And how is it possible that the place is owned and operated by a German and not a Canadian trying to introduce a little Canuck to Berlin?

-I knew I needed to head to Kreuzberg to see this place as soon as possible and thought it fitting to check it out on Canada day and with a couple of other girls from Toronto.
-When we arrived, there was a Canadian meet-up in full swing!
-Apparently, we weren’t the only Canucks who thought of honoring our national holiday by having pizza.
-Everyone was sitting outside on wooden stumps and lawn chairs, and some even gathered in a canoe.
+I needed to head to Kreuzberg to see this place ASAP and thought it fitting to check it out on Canada Day.
+I invited a couple of friends from Toronto to go along with me for the experience.
+To our surprise, when we arrived there was actually a Canadian meetup in full swing.
+Apparently, we weren’t the only ones who thought of honoring our national holiday by eating themed pizza.
+Everyone was sitting outside on wooden stumps and lawn chairs; some even gathered in a canoe.

-The menu includes some pizza dishes hilariously named the Cronenberg Cash, Back To The Future, Montreal Blow, and the Wayne Gretzky.
-Being a former ice hockey fanatic, of course, I was all about the Wayne Gretzky which is made with feta, mozzarella and cheddar cheeses, Italian salami, speck and chorizo, hot peppers, chili flakes, and caramelized onions.
+The menu includes some pizza dishes: the Cronenberg Cash, Back To The Future, Montreal Blow, and the Wayne Gretzky.
+As a former ice hockey fanatic, I was all about the Wayne Gretzky, which is made with feta, mozzarella, and cheddar cheeses, Italian salami, speck and chorizo, hot peppers, chili flakes, and caramelized onions.

 Another delightful surprise was the North American sodas.
-I had both a Cream Soda and Root Beer!
-If you prefer beer, you can order some Moosehead.
+I had both a Cream Soda and a Root Beer!
+If you prefer beer that tastes like piss, you can order some Moosehead.

-Want to experience a taste of Canada here in Berlin?
-Head on over to Ron Telesky and have some weird and wonderful Canadian pizza!
+Want to experience a taste of Canada in Berlin?
+Visit Ron Telesky for some weird and wonderful Canadian pizza.

 Good To Know